 PP&E should be recognized by a company only if:

 The initial costs of a PP&E item may include:

 The nature of PP&E assets is that some of these assets need to be regularly fixed or replaced to prevent equipment failures or to adopt a more sophisticated technology.
 For example, it is normal for companies to repair or replace old factories or automobiles with new assets when necessary.
 The general rule in accounting for repairs and replacements is that repairs and maintenance work are expensed while replacements of assets are capitalized.
 Repairs are easy to record; it is simply a debit to repair or maintenance expense and a credit to cash.
 Replacements, however, are a bit more complicated.
-For replacements, the old cost of the asset is derecognized from the company’s books and the new cost of the replacement is recorded/recognized.
+For replacements, the old cost of the asset is de-recognized from the company’s books and the cost of the new replacement is recorded/recognized.

 The other major component of the PP&E formula above is depreciation and amortization.
-Depreciation reduces the value of property, plant, and equipment on the balance sheet as the value of assets are lowered over time due to wear and tear and the reduction of their useful life.
+Depreciation reduces the value of property, plant, and equipment on the balance sheet as the value of assets is lowered over time due to wear and tear and the reduction of their useful life.
 The depreciation expense is used to reduce the value of the net balance and it flows to the income statement as an expense.

 The easiest way to keep track of fixed capital assets is with a schedule, such as the one shown below.
 This is the type of analysis a financial analyst would prepare and maintain for a company in order to prepare complete financial statements or build a financial model in Excel.

 Download the PP&E Schedule Template to use it on your own!
 Enter all assumptions in the blue font cells.